 1. Heat your home to 20°C

-Uninsulated windows can account for up to 25% of total house heat loss.
-They also let in moisture in the form of condensation, which can cause home health and safety problems.
-Window insulator kits are inexpensive and readily available, but you can use a number of tools you might already have to seal your windows and keep the heat from escaping.
+Single-pane windows can account for up to 25% of total house heat loss.
+They also can contribute to health and safety problems such as mould when condensation forms on the inside of the window.
+An easy way to block drafts and reduce moisture in these windows is to apply window film.
+Window film and insulator kits are inexpensive and readily available but you can use a number of tools you might already have to seal your windows and keep the heat from escaping.

 3. Block out drafts

-Low-cost DIY draft-proofing your doors and energy-wasting gaps in the walls (such as around electrical outlets) will make your home cozier and save you money on utility bills.
-Self-adhesive gap fillers are relatively cheap and easy to install.
-Even a simple solution such as installing a door sweep or even using old towels to block icy drafts from coming in under doors will help keep the warmth in your home.
+Low-cost draft-proofing of your doors and energy-wasting gaps in the walls (such as around electrical outlets) is easy to do yourself, will make your home cozier and save you money on utility bills.
+Even a simple solution such as installing a door sweep or using old towels to block icy drafts from coming in under doors will help keep the warmth in your home.

-Note: Energy use based on typical Canadian home – Natural Resources Canada 2009.
-Cost is based on increasing temperature over 20°C for an average 2000 sq feet home in Vancouver in 1990.
-Your savings will vary depending on the size and age of your home
+Cost is based on increasing the temperature over 20°C for an average 2000 sq feet, electrically heated home constructed in 1990, of British Columbia, Canada in central (Mid), southern and coastal climactic areas as modeled in HOT2000.
+Your savings will vary depending on the size and age of your home.
+(Source: Empower Me 2018)

 4. Check your chimney

 Don’t lose heated air up your chimney!
-The chimney acts like an open window.
-Be sure your damper is closed when the fireplace isn’t in use and check the seal on the flue damper to make it as snug as possible.
-If you have a fireplace, consider installing a fireplace insert with tempered glass doors and a heat-air exchange system that blows warm air into the room.
-When you do use the fireplace, reduce heat loss by opening dampers in the bottom of the firebox (if provided).
-Lower your thermostat setting to between 10-15 °C.
+The chimney on your wood-burning fireplace acts like an open window, so be sure your damper is closed when the fireplace isn’t in use and check the seal on the flue damper to make it as snug as possible.
+Also, consider installing a fireplace insert with tempered glass doors and a heat-air exchange system that blows warm air into the room.

 Bonus tip: Make sure wood is seasoned before putting it into your wood burning appliance.
-Wet would produces 15% less heat and is the leading cause of chimney fires.
+Wood typically takes 12 months to season and dry.
+Wet wood produces 15% less heat and is the leading cause of chimney fires.

-Clean or replace your furnace filter every 3 months.
-A dirty filter reduces the airflow and forces the furnace fan to work harder to heat your home.
+Clean or replace your furnace filter every 3 months as dirty filters reduce the furnace airflow.
 Furnace filters are relatively inexpensive and easy to change.
-Annual maintenance will keep your furnace working at peak efficiency – it will use less energy and is the best way to prevent carbon monoxide poisoning in your home.
+Annual maintenance will keep your furnace working at peak efficiency and is the best way to prevent carbon monoxide poisoning in your home.